 Photograph: The Hermitage

 Renoir is arguably the most beloved Impressionist and it’s easy to see why.
 He painted the world of Belle Epoque Paris as a kind of bohemian idyll, rendered in a lush, sensual style that quite literally put the pink of the good life into his subjects’ cheeks.
 His landscapes were equally sumptuous, and his portraits idealized his sitters.
-He was, in short, an admirer of beauty, who while thoroughly contemporary, banished any sense of the cultural changes roiling his era—a world view that stylistically owed a great deal to Rubens and Watteau.
 He was born in Limoges into a family of modest means, which may account for the aspirational tenor of his art.
-His father was a tailor who moved the family to Paris when Renoir was three.
-During an apprenticeship at a porcelain factory undertaken to help support the family, he began taking art lesson with the encouragement of the factory owner.
-In entered the Impressionist orbit after meeting Alfred Sisley, Frédéric Bazille and Monet while studying with the Swiss artist Charles Gleyre.
+Renoir entered the Impressionist orbit after meeting Alfred Sisley, Frédéric Bazille and Monet while studying with the Swiss artist Charles Gleyre.
 Though immensely popular now, Renoir initially had a rough go at making ends meet to the point of being unable to afford art supplies.
-In the long run, of course, his success more than made up for those early struggles.

-Born into an upper-middle-class family Cassatt is the best known of female painters associated with Impressionism.
-She initially studied at the Pennsylvania Academy of the Fine Arts in Philadelphia alongside fellow student Thomas Eakins.
-A move to Paris in 1866 put her under the private tutelage of Jean-Léon Gérôme, a leading Academic painter whose style (hyper-realistic with a penchant for Orientalism) couldn’t be more different than the approach she eventually adopted.
-A friend and admirer of Degas—who had a significant influence on her art—Cassatt became known for intimate domestic scenes with women and girls as the main focus.
-These involved images of mothers and daughters, portraits of friends and their children and renderings of ladies at the theater—all of them comporting with the mid-19th-century idea of the “New Woman.”
-Later in her career, her work—prints, especially, but also paintings like The Boating Party of 1893–94—were shaped by the period fashion in France for Japanese art and design.
+Born into an upper-middle-class family, Cassatt is the best known of the female painters associated with Impressionism.
+She initially studied at the Pennsylvania Academy of the Fine Arts in Philadelphia before moving to Paris in 1866.
+A friend and admirer of Degas, Cassatt became known for intimate domestic scenes with women and girls as the main focus.
+Later in her career, her work was shaped by the period fashion in France for Japanese art and design.
 By 1914, she was almost blind, and stopped making art.
 She would live for another dozen years before dying at Château de Beaufresne, outside Paris.